ADGEfficiency/dsr-rl/PITCHME.md

 $Q(s,a)$ tells us how good an **action** is

 ---
 ### SARSA

-SARSA is an on-policy control method
+SARSA is an **on-policy** control method
+- we learn about the policy we are following
+- we improve the policy by being greedy to the value function $Q\_{\pi}(s,a)$

-We learn $Q(s,a)$ by using every element from our experience tuple $(s,a,r,s')$
+We use every element from our experience tuple $(s,a,r,s')$

-And also $a'$ - the next action selected by our agent
+- and also $a'$ - the next action selected by our agent

 $$Q(s,a) \leftarrow Q(s,a) + \alpha [r + \gamma Q(s', a') - Q(s,a)] $$

-SARSA is on-policy because we are forced to learn about the action $a'$ that our agent choose to take after reaching
-$s'$

-We learn about the policy being followed, then improve the policy by being greedy towards our new value function, then learn about the new improved policy etc - this is GPI
+Why is SARSA on-policy?

 ---
+### SARSA

+SARSA is on-policy because we are forced to learn about the action $a'$ that our agent choose to take

+Our value function is always for the policy we are following.
+How then do we improve the policy?

+We improve using general policy iteration (GPI) that we saw earlier
+- approximate $Q(s,a)$ for our current policy
+- act greedily towards this approximation of $Q(s,a)$
+- approximate $Q(s,a)$ for our new experience
+- act greedily towards this new approximation
+- repeat

+---
 ### Q-Learning

 Q-Learning is an off-policy control method

-We learn $Q(s,a)$ by using every element from our experience tuple $(s,a,r,s')$
+Use every element from our experience tuple $(s,a,r,s')$

-We don't need to know what action our agent took next (i.e. $a'$) - instead we take the **maximum over all possible actions**
+We don't need to know what action our agent took next (i.e. $a'$)
+- instead we take the **maximum over all possible actions**

-This allows us to learn the optimal value function while following a sub-optimal policy!
+- this allows us to learn the optimal value function
+- while following a sub-optimal policy (i.e. an exploratory policy)

 $$Q(s,a) \leftarrow Q(s,a) + \alpha [r + \gamma \underset{a}{\max} Q(s', a') - Q(s,a)] $$

-Unlike SARSA, we never try to learn $Q_{\pi}$ - we always try to learn $Q^*$, the optimal policy
+We never try to learn $Q_{\pi}$ - we always try to learn $Q^*$, the optimal policy

 ---
 ### SARSA & Q-Learning